 What are your goals?

 The first thing I ask a client when we meet to discuss a new project is, “What are your goals?”.
 It may sound like corporate fluff designed to make clients feel good, but it’s actually a critical question that is surprisingly overlooked a lot of the time.

-Some people will come to you with a clear idea of what they’re after and why they want it, but others say things like, “Because our old website looks outdated,” or, “We only have a Facebook page”.
+Some people will come to you with a clear idea of what they’re after and why they want it, but others say things like, “Because our old website looks outdated,” or, “We only have a Facebook page or Google my Business”.
 While both of these answers may be reasons to look at a new web project, they don’t relate directly back to the business goals or strategy.

 Your website needs to do more for you than just be a contact page with some pretty pictures.
 I recommend coming up with three key outcomes your are looking to achieve with this new web project.
 These goals will be different for every business and will depend heavily on what it is you do.